NGSS Resource Hub

 "Standard units are used to measure and describe physical quantities such as weight, time, temperature, and volume."

-Here is the big idea: a real test gives a number with a unit, not just "a lot" or "kind of hard."
+A real test gives a number with a unit, not "a lot" or "kind of hard."
 Saying "it dissolved in 10 milliliters of water" lets another group repeat the test and check.
 Standard units make results you can trust and compare.

 Use this to plan the year.
 Knowing what students should already know and what they're heading toward keeps the lesson focused.